TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 ### Software Toggles
 Introduced since v1.3 (Serious Intensity) is the ability to toggle hardware features at runtime, even without hardware switches!

-While in pause mode, the toggles are as follows:
+While in pause mode, the toggles are as follows (color indicating what the board's builtin LED lights up with):
 - Button C/Reload + Button A: **Offscreen Button Mode** (White) - For older games that only activate a reload function with a button press, this enables offscreen shots to send a right mouse click instead of a left click.
 If a working motor is installed, it will pulse on and off when enabled.
+- Button C/Reload + Button B: **Rapid Fire Speed** (Magenta) - Sets the speed of the rapid fire (when autofire is enabled) by cycling between three different levels.
+When toggled, the solenoid will fire three times with the selected setting.
 - Left D-Pad: **Rumble Toggle** (Salmon) - Enables/disables the rumble functionality.
 When enabled, the motor will engage for a short period.
 - Right D-Pad: **Solenoid Toggle** (Yellow) - Enables/disables the solenoid force feedback.
 When enabled, the solenoid will engage for a short period.